SunnyPharma

 Prediabetes, a previous heart attack, a previous stroke, or symptomatic peripheral artery disease.

 Already on a GLP-1 and lost weight?
 You’re not disqualified.
 Eligibility is judged by the BMI you had when you first started GLP-1 therapy, not today’s number.
-If you began at a BMI of 37 and you’re now at 34, your prescriber attests that you met the threshold at initiation.
+If you began at a BMI of 37 and you’re now at 34, your prescriber attests that you met the threshold at initiation — even if you started before the Bridge launched or before you joined Medicare.

 Three doors in: a BMI of 35 alone, a BMI of 30 with a serious cardiometabolic condition, or a BMI of 27 with a history of heart or vascular disease.
 Your starting BMI is what counts.